Puppet-Finland/redmine-billing-assistant/README.md

 ### List All Available projects
     podman run redrep -l

+Client ID shown is what is needed for the *-p* switch.

 ### Or use the pod_run.sh script

 Define a specific project pattern: